govind0229/script_pg_autofailover/README.md

     ./pg-auto-failover.sh monitor
 ```

-after completing the monitor instance copy the "script_pg_autofailover"  folder on nodes machines and run the below command for setup
+##### After completing the monitor instance copy the "script_pg_autofailover"  folder on nodes machines and run the below command for setup

- - [  It will automatically install the latest version of pg_autofailover rpm and set up node instance.]
+ - [  It will automatically install the latest version of pg_autofailover package and set up node instance.]

 ```sh
     ./pg-auto-failover.sh node